-Inspiring cultural dialogue is the goal and cinema is the medium as the second annual “Visions of the Black Experience” film series returns to New College this week.
+Inspiring cultural dialogue was the goal and cinema was the medium as the second annual “Visions of the Black Experience” film series returned to New College this fall.

-From November 12 to 22, the free virtual festival is set to showcase 30 selections (including both local and international features and shorts) that illuminate historical, social and cultural aspects of Black life.
-This year, the overarching themes include social justice, youth engagement and activism, and healthcare in the Black community—all issues that have been at the forefront of the collective conversation throughout 2020.
+From November 12 to 29, the free virtual festival showcased 30 selections (including both local and international features and shorts) that illuminated historical, social and cultural aspects of Black life.
+Organizers hosted 13 dialogue sessions and drew more than 1,500 unique viewers from 10 countries.
+This year, the overarching themes included social justice, youth engagement and activism, and healthcare in the Black community—all issues that have been at the forefront of the collective conversation throughout 2020.

 “Today’s political environment has caused many young people to question whether their voice matters,” Woodson said.
 “Well, this film provides strong evidence that it does.”

-To delve further into this discussion, festival organizers have invited students from Booker, Sarasota High School and Southeast High School (among other institutions) to join a live post-film talk via Zoom on November 19.
-“Visions” sponsors are also funding a major gift to benefit Booker’s Visual and Performing Arts (VPA) program—a gesture that speaks to the community-building component of the festival itself.
+To delve further into this discussion, festival organizers invited students from Booker, Sarasota High School and Southeast High School (among other institutions) to join a live post-film talk via Zoom.
+“Visions” sponsors also funded a major gift to benefit Booker’s Visual and Performing Arts (VPA) program—a gesture that spoke to the community-building component of the festival itself.

-The inaugural “Visions” series was in-person and on-campus, and it drew about 800 people from New College and the local community.
-Current event organizers on the New College side include Woodson; adjunct professor Dr. Lisa Merritt; Stacey Campo, Ph.D., director of community outreach in the Office of Outreach and Inclusive Excellence; and Queen Zabriskie, Ph.D., associate professor of sociology.
+The inaugural “Visions” series was in-person and on-campus, and event organizers on the New College side included Woodson; adjunct professor Dr. Lisa Merritt; Stacey Campo, Ph.D., director of community outreach in the Office of Outreach and Inclusive Excellence; and Queen Zabriskie, Ph.D., associate professor of sociology.

-This year’s film lineup includes a retrospective of late actor Chadwick Boseman (with the screenings of 42 and Get On Up); locally-made films like 9/11 Kids and Sincerely, The Black Kids (the latter is by alum Miles Iton ’14, who is also screening a short film in the series); and acclaimed festival selections such as Pahokee and American Trial: The Eric Garner Story.
-The series will offer corresponding panel discussions and live question-and-answer sessions with the filmmakers, as well as pieces from the COVID-19 student PSA contest at New College.
+The film lineup included a retrospective of late actor Chadwick Boseman (with the screenings of 42 and Get On Up, and a panel discussion with Howard University alumni); locally-made films like 9/11 Kids and Sincerely, The Black Kids (the latter is by alum Miles Iton ’14, who also screened a short film in the series); and acclaimed festival selections such as Pahokee and American Trial: The Eric Garner Story.

 “When we highlight films created by college and high school students, and films that center on their voices, it’s empowering.
 It shows that there are ways they can give their voice reach and power and permanency,” Woodson said.
 “It shows young people that, if they have passion and a story to tell, they can turn their vision into reality.”

-Abby Weingarten is the editor/writer in the Office of Communications & Marketing.
+Abby Weingarten is the senior editor in the Office of Communications & Marketing.